A Sense of Place, With Sarah Chalmers

 Immerse yourself in nature and find the voice of the trees.

-The Ancient woodland of chalk downland where Hampshire and Wiltshire meet is a magical place.
-From the top edge of the wood you can see Stockbridge Down, Danebury Ring, and other hill top strongholds.
-Walking through the woodland you have a sense of other travellers, others working in the space, coppicing, for example, is still practised as it has been for centuries.
+The Ancient woodland of chalk downs, where Hampshire and Wiltshire meet, is a magical place.
+From the top edge of this wood you can see Stockbridge Down, Danebury Ring, and other hill top strongholds.
+Walking through the woods you have a sense of other travellers, others walking through and working in the space.
+Coppicing, for example, is still practised as it has been for centuries.

 Record the Sense of Place inside the wood, it’s atmosphere and story.

 - March 21st/22nd

 - 10.00 – 4.00, at Ramshill East Winterslow. (directions given on booking)

 - Suitable for all but will be outside in roughish terrain